Kaya-Sem/Backpacking-Pocketguide/2. Clothing and Gear/2.2 Footwear/Footwear care.md

 ---

 ### Why should I clean my shoes?
-Your footwear is built to withstand alot, like exploring muddy, gritty trails, but that doesn't mean it's a great idea to toss them in the closet and forget about them after a trip.
+Your footwear is built to withstand a lot, like exploring muddy, gritty trails, but that doesn't mean it's a great idea to toss them in the closet and forget about them after a trip.
 Clean them faithfully and you'll enjoy many years on the trail together and reduce the need to replace them prematurely.

 - When your boots or trailrunners flex, dirt, grit and sand creep deeper into their leather or fabric, grinding away like sandpaper.
 - Mud sucks moisture from leather as it dries, leaving your boots's leather less pliable and speeding up its aging process.